-We read the story of Adam and Eve who were tempted by the serpent, in the Garden of Eden, and succumbed, bringing sin into the world.
-Due to disobedience to God's command (Genesis 2:17), they lost access to a literal paradise on earth; to the Tree of Life, with death becoming a reality to mankind as a whole (Hebrews 9:27).
+The story of Adam and Eve reveals that they were tempted by the serpent, in the Garden of Eden (a tool of the Devil), who utilized the right bait, and they succumbed to it, bringing sin and death into the world.
+Because of their disobedience to God's command, not to partake of the forbidden fruit, they lost access to a literal paradise on earth and the tree of life!

-I recently read a method of catching raccoons by placing a piece of foil, as bait, inside a small barred box that is staked to the ground.
-The raccoon will reach his paw into the box to get the foil, but once he has grasped the foil, his paw changes shape and will not fit back through the bars of the box.
+I read an article concerning catching raccoons by placing a piece of foil, as bait (obviously the right bait), inside a small barred box that is staked to the ground.
+The raccoon will reach his paw into the box to get the foil, but once he has grasped it, his paw changes shape and will not fit back through the bars of the box!

-Oftentimes one is not even aware of their captivity or how critical it is that they escape.
-I read an illustration of a frog being placed in a clear glass container to observe its actions.
-Heat was gradually applied and the frog was unaware of its precarious state; of the heat that would eventually bring his doom!
+Oftentimes one is not even aware of their captivity or how critical it is that they escape!
+I read a story of a frog being placed in a clear glass container to observe its actions.
+Heat was gradually applied but the frog was unaware of its precarious state; which would eventually had led to its doom.

-However, when the heat was applied rapidly; the frog instantly became aware of its situation, and sought to escape its place of confinement.
-It is the same way with one's adversary the Devil; his temptation will be in a gradual, subtle way, not easily detectable, until one has become ensnared!
-It can happen through drugs, alcohol, pornography, or any other addictive source, or sin, that proves to be the right bait.
+However, when the heat was applied rapidly; the frog instantly became aware of it, and sought to escape the place of confinement.
+It is the same way with one's adversary the Devil; his temptation will come in a gradual, subtle way, not easily detectable!
+It can happen through drugs, alcohol, pornography, or any other addictive source that proves to be the right bait.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.